Dangandy/spec/review.md

 The purgatory region is sized and named so that cards with high recall rates (i.e. have low rank/raw score) usually stay within this region for quite a while.
 Nonetheless, any card within this region will have a chance of being reviewed.

 ## Reviewing a card

+After the card has been reviewed, remove that card from the review cache of any and all stashes and decks.

 The user may decide various options on how they score their performance on a card: